Video 1st day of deliberations wraps with no verdict in Trump hush money trial

 1st day of deliberations wraps with no verdict in Trump hush money trial

-After dismissing the jury for the day, Judge Merchan asked the lawyers not to leave the courtroom until they decide the portion for the jury's requested readback.
+Judge Merchan asked the lawyers to remain in the courtroom to determine the portion for the jury's requested readback after dismissing the jury for the day.

 May 29, 2024